 Waking up on the wrong side of the bed may have more to do with diet than most people might think.
-One of the key factors in regulating mood and avoiding anxiety, depression or a general malaise in mood or outlook are neurotransmitters in the brain.
+One of the key factors in regulating mood and avoiding anxiety, depression or a general malaise in mood or outlook is eating foods to boost neurotransmitters in the brain.

 Foods don’t actually contain neurotransmitters.
 However, the right kinds of food, those rich in healthy proteins and amino acids, do kick-start chemicals in the brain responsible for positive mental health and overall wellness.

 What Neurotransmitters Impact Mood?

 It’s important to understand how neurotransmitters interact with the body.
 Here’s a list of some of the most important neurotransmitters in the brain: